andywalton7/sdk-test/source/index.html.md

 To allocate one or more consignments to a specific carrier service, use the **Allocate With Carrier Service** endpoint.

-The **Allocate With Carrier Service** endpoint can be used to allocate multiple consignments simultaneously.
+The **[Allocate With Carrier Service](https://docs.electioapp.com/#/api/AllocateWithCarrierService)** endpoint can be used to allocate multiple consignments simultaneously.
 The request body should contain an array of `{consignmentReference}`s to be allocated, and the `{MpdCarrierServiceReference}` of the carrier service that they should be allocated to.

 Once the request is received, PRO attempts to allocate the consignments to the specified carrier service.
 It then returns an array of Allocation Summaries, one for each allocated consignment.

 <aside class="note">
-  For full reference information on the <strong>Allocate With Carrier Service</strong> endpoint, see the <a href="https://docs.electioapp.com/#/api/AllocateWithCarrierService">Allocate With Carrier Service API Reference</a>.
+  For full reference information on the <strong>Allocate With Carrier Service</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/AllocateWithCarrierService">Allocate With Carrier Service API Reference</a></strong>.
 </aside>

 > Example Allocate With Carrier Service Request